coder/envbuilder/docs/proxy.md

     ghcr.io/coder/envbuilder:latest
 ```

-As before, this command should yield a shell inside an Envbuilder built environment.
+As before, this command yields a shell inside an Envbuilder built environment.
 Feel free to test it and then exit the container.
 Assuming this worked, Envbuilder will have cloned a repository and built the relevant container using a proxy that required accepting a custom CA certificate.

 ### Bonus
-To prove that Envbuilder did in fact use the proxy, and also because it is interesting to observe, open `http://localhost:8081/` in your local browser and you should see the mitmproxy web interface.
-In the flow tab, there should be a list of all of the HTTP requests that were required to build the container.
-The first three will be the requests that were used by git to clone the repository.
-The rest will be the requests that were used to clone the devcontainer image.
+To prove that Envbuilder did in fact use the proxy, and also because it is interesting to observe, open `http://localhost:8081/` in your local browser and you see the mitmproxy web interface.
+In the flow tab, there be a list of all of the HTTP requests that were required to build the container.
+The first few requests will be those used to clone the Git repository.
+The rest will be the requests that were used to pull the devcontainer image.

 ![Proxied requests](./img/proxy.png)